-If a homeowner is looking for a “fast fix” at a low price a “no drill” termite service just might be the answer.
+If a homeowner is looking for a “fast fix” at a low price, a no drill termite service just might be the answer.

 Our native subterranean termite is the most common species infesting homes in metro Phoenix Arizona.

-Phoenix area residents live in the Sonoran Desert and like all living creatures in the desert…termites seek out moisture, food, and shelter from the sun.
+Phoenix area residents live in the Sonoran Desert and like all living creatures in the desert, termites seek out moisture, food, and shelter from the sun.

 Concrete slabs such as used to build most homes in Phoenix hold and retain moisture.
-If you could lift up the slab under a home you would be amazed how much moisture is present.
+If you could lift up the slab under a home, you would be amazed how much moisture is present.

 A good example would be if you walked out in the desert and found a large rock.
 The desert soil around that large rock would be dry.
-If you rolled the rock over you would not only note the moisture under the rock, but the presence of insects.
+If you rolled the rock over you would not only note the moisture under the rock but the presence of insects.

-Your home slab serves the same purpose as the large rock…and an ideal location for a termite colony.
+Your home slab serves the same purpose as the large rock and an ideal location for a termite colony.

 An average lot can be home to 15-20 different colonies of termites.
-All needing the moisture and cellulose (wood) your home offers to survive.
+All are needing the moisture and cellulose (wood) your home offers to survive.